AlibabaCloudDocs/mongodb/intl.en-US/User Guide/Data security/Audit logs (new version)/Enable the new audit log feature.md

 ## Billing

-The new audit log feature has two editions: trial and official.

-**Note:** The trial edition has been available.
+The trial edition has been available.
 The official edition will be available at a later date.

--   In the trial edition, audit logs can be stored for one day with a maximum storage capacity of 100 GB.
+**Note:** In the trial edition, audit logs can be stored for one day with a maximum storage capacity of 100 GB.
--   The official edition is charged based on the size of audit logs and retention period.
-The official edition supports more features than the free trial edition.

 ## Procedure